2017-18 Influenza Vaccine

 Are any of the available flu vaccines recommended over others?

+For the 2017-18 flu season, ACIP recommends annual influenza vaccination for everyone 6 months and older, with no preference expressed when vaccine is available.
 There are many vaccine options(http://www.cdc.gov/flu/protect/vaccine/vaccines.htm) to choose from, including high-dose vaccine, intradermal vaccine, and the regular flu shot.
 The most important thing is for all people 6 months and older to get a flu vaccine every year.
 If you have questions about which vaccine is best for you, talk to your doctor or other health care professional.

 Who should get vaccinated this season?